dmt4/sfa-mer/README.md

 ## Instructions

   - Read the scripts starting from fullbuild.sh and try to understand what goes on and why!
+Description of the accepted options is printed by `fullbuild.sh -h`.

   - Backup ~/.hadk.env, ~/.mersdk.profile and ~/.mersdkubu.profile if you with to keep them.
 They will be overwriten!

-  - Set MER_ROOT in hadk.env to an empty (nonexistant is acceptable too) location which gets bind-mounted in the subsequent SDK chroots.
-This condition usually restricts choice to a directory under ${HOME}.
-The scripts should also reside in such accessible directory.
-Making it work with any other location is a piece of homework for the curious reader.

   - Make sure the .sh files are executable and start the 'fullbuild.sh' script.
 After a shortwhile it will ask for the root password to enter the Mer chroot.

   - If all goes suffessfull, after an hour or so, a freshly baked image shall appear in the current working directory.

-  - The scrips below fullbuild.sh, responsible for the different activities, can be executed in standalone mode after initial fullbuild.sh, to repeat on certain parts of the build.
-Of these ahal.sh and build-img.sh and the combined hal-mw-and-img.sh are probably most useful.
+  - The scrips below fullbuild.sh, responsible for the different activities, can be executed in standalone mode after initial fullbuild.sh, to repeat certain parts of the build.
+Of these, ahal.sh, build-img.sh and the combined hal-mw-and-img.sh are probably most useful.
 Each script contains a short description in its heading.

 ## Notes